 Among the numerous individuals and organisations Redcliffe Zonta has helped are:

-• Redcliffe Hospital: Wig Program.
+- Redcliffe Hospital: Breast Cushions and the Wig Program.
 Our breast cushions are also available at Peninsula Private Hospital in Redcliffe

-• DV Hotline information in all council owned public female toilets on the Redcliffe Peninsula
+- DV Hotline information signage in all council owned public female toilets on the Redcliffe Peninsula

-• We partner with community and Government to advocate for women’s empowerment eg. State Government Member, Federal Government Member, Encircle Redcliffe, Moreton Bay Regional Council division 5 and 6 Councillors, Auckland Warriors NRL, Dolphins NRL.
+- We partner with community and Government to advocate for women’s empowerment eg. State Government Member, Federal Government Member, Encircle Redcliffe, City of Moreton Bay Council divisions 5 and 6 Councillors, Dolphins QRL.

-• Projects we have recently completed include a Red Bench at Zonta Place in Clontarf, the Chartering of the first Greater Brisbane Golden Z Club at University of the Sunshine Coast Moreton Bay, Domestic Violence Awareness program of events, including Domestic Violence Awareness month in May and the 16 Days of Activism in November-December, a video for the big screen at football games on DV awareness match days.
+- Projects we have completed include a Red Bench at Zonta Place in Clontarf, Domestic Violence Awareness program of events, including Domestic Violence Awareness month in May and the 16 Days of Activism in November-December, a video for the big screen at football games on DV awareness match days, Adult and Youth Safety Cards.

 Conventions are held every two years in different parts of the world.
 District Conferences and Area meetings are held in our own country.
 These are opportunities for us to improve leadership skills, meet new people, make new friends, network, and have fun and fellowship along the way.

-If you are interested in learning more about Zonta please contact The Club Secretary by email or phone President Jenny 0422 932 337.
+If you are interested in learning more about Zonta please contact The Club Secretary by email or phone President Dawn 0422 932 337.

 For more information about the Zonta Club of Redcliffe Inc visit http://www.zontaredcliffe.org.au